 I subscribe to the old adage “absence makes the heart grow fonder,” but I never thought I’d apply it to Simon Cowell.
 Yet watching American Idol this season, I’ve found myself ruing his departure.
 That’s why I spliced together some of his best moments from the show … into the recording which has me in hot water with my wife’s family, again.

-Sophia and I love American Idol, but we applauded the departure of Mr. Cowell and the mean-spirited barbs he couched as “constructive criticism.”
+Sophia and I love American Idol, but we applauded the exodus of Mr. Cowell and the mean-spirited barbs he couched as “constructive criticism.”
 Last season, we considered the kindness of Jennifer Lopez and Steven Tyler a refreshing change.
 Not anymore though.
-This year, the judges at most seem to offer milquetoast criticism; and especially since winnowing the field to the top twenty-four, the panel has limited their most cutting remarks to something along the lines of: “That may not have been the best song for you.”
-The Mrs. and I began sharing “What the F*&@?” looks at the same performances the judges praised like the Second Coming.
-And that’s when we began to long for just one more “that was utterly horrendous” from Mr. Cowell.
+This year, the judges at most seem to offer milquetoast criticisms; and especially since winnowing the field to the top twenty-four, the panel has limited their most cutting remarks to something along the lines of: “That may not have been the best song for you.”
+The Mrs. and I began sharing “What the F*&@?” looks at the same performances the judges praised as the Second Coming.
+That’s when we began to long for just one more “that was utterly horrendous” from Mr. Cowell.

 Simon obviously won’t return to American Idol anytime soon.
-Even so, as I figured, his voice and words could still play a part in our viewing experience this season.
-I combed the internet this past weekend for snippets of his “best” critiques and welded them together into a file I stored on my iPhone.
+Even so, I figured, his voice and words could still play a part in our viewing experience.
+I consequently combed the internet this past weekend for snippets of his best critiques and welded them together into a file I stored on my iPhone.
 Last night, I planned to surprise Sophia by playing back the file at appropriate moments while watching the show.
-First, however, I had to eat dinner at the in-laws’ home.
+First, however, I had to eat dinner at the in-laws’.

 I can’t listen to this anymore.
 It’s just awful.
 It’s everything I hate.
 I mean, the whole act is excruciatingly bad.
 Honestly it’s just terrible.